moovel/go-npm/README.md

 Welcome to Go NPM !

-This is not an official Reach-Now product.
+This fork is not an official Reach-Now product.

 ### Distribute cross-platform Go binaries via NPM